-The Japan Rail Pass is an amazing way to get around Japan, but most people don’t realize that it’s not always the best option.
+The Japan Rail Pass can be a great way to get around Japan, but most people don’t realize that it’s not always the best option.

 Depending on your Japan itinerary, the JR Pass could save you a fair amount of money and be fantastically convenient.
 On the other hand, in some cases the Rail Pass is actually more expensive – and less convenient.

 Read more about getting around in our comprehensive guide to train travel in Japan.

 So how do you figure out whether or not the Rail Pass will be your best bet?
 Before we delve into the details, let’s begin with a little background about the Japan Rail Pass for those unfamiliar with it.

 Originally written in 2014, this post was updated and republished on August 14, 2020.